top of page

 Taking a grip from the door handle, that feels icy cold against my palm, I push the door open briskly.
 If she could do this, so could I.

-Where must have been a radio shag, was just blackened rubble.
-With signal flags and lamps, they only knew that she was coming with survivors.
+Where there once been a radio shag, was now blackened rubble.
+Using only signal flags and lamps, it was only known that she was coming with survivors.

 “Alex!
 Alex!”
 I hear Hallie’s clear voice shout and my worry turns toward her.

-I saw the man whom Hallie is shouting at.
-Alex Marriot Arios’s master chief, coming halfway down on the gangplank leading the rest of the Arios's survivors behind him.
+I see the man whom Hallie is shouting at.
+Alex Marriot Arios’s master chief, is on halfway coming down on the gangplank leading the rest of the Arios's survivors behind him.
 He must have heard Hallie’s shout because he suddenly lifts his gaze to roam around the pier.
-Seeing the haunted look, slumped shoulders, and reddened skin that told some severe frostbites the hope in me died as Alex's eyes sparkled from the relief and the shock that comes thru the tortured look.
+Seeing the haunted look, slumped shoulders, and reddened skin that told severe frostbites the hope in me died as Alex's eyes sparkled from the relief and the shock that comes through the tortured look.
 I saw how Alex starts to push forward to get past the stretcher that is in front of him and the Arios’s men follow after him doing the same.
-When they got to the end of the blank, they stopped like to a wall, and every man around them turn to watch.
+When they get to the end of the plank, they stopped like hitting to a wall, and every man around them turn to watch.

 I saw Hallie standing there, looking slightly upward.
 She looks so tiny, but still shining like a beacon in her pale yellow dress amongst the dirty greys, blues, and browns of the pier, ships, and men.

-I saw Alex kneeling in front of her so that he can be at the same level as her and without hearing him, I know from the shaking of his head that he tells what has happened to Arios and his father.
-Hallie nods severely and then lifts her hands to hug Alex.
-I saw how Alex hesitates a second, probably from the surprise of her act but then he picks her up and squeezes her tightly.
+I saw Alex kneeling in front of her so that he can be at the same level as her and without hearing him, I know from the shaking of his head that he tells what has happened to Arios and her father.
+Hallie nods severely and then lifts her arms to hug Alex.
+I see how Alex hesitates a second, probably from the surprise of her act but then picks her up and squeezes her tightly.

-Seeing me over the girl’s shoulder Alex puts her down and the men around them fan out like a protecting cape behind as they start forward.
+Seeing me over the girl’s shoulder Alex puts her down and the men around them fan out like a protecting cape behind Alex and Hallie as they start forward.

 They come and stop in front of me.
 Hallie is keeping her hand up to Alex's and I can see the reason for it.
 The haunted face is now more relaxed, but not without pain.